AlexDavies16/alexdavies16.github.io/_posts/2024-12-12-draft-voyant.md

+yaml
 ---
 layout: post
-title: " {an idea of} Mushroom Text Analysis"
+title: "{an idea of} Mushroom Text Analysis"
 ---
 This is a really large overview of all of my categories combined through Voyant.

 Here's the summary: